-If you are a social butterfly, on-campus accommodation are less private with very little means of escaping people as they are surrounded by campus facilities, colleagues, and professors.
-On the other hand, If you're a quiet person who needs space and privacy, PBSAs are a good option for you as you can choose a quiet neighborhood to live in.
+If you are a social butterfly, on-campus accommodation is less private with very little means of escaping people as they are surrounded by campus facilities, colleagues, and professors.
+On the other hand, If you're a quiet person who needs space and privacy, PBSAs are a good option for you as you can choose a quiet neighbourhood to live in.

 Both PBSAs and On-campus accommodation have their own set of rules.
 PBSAs usually have rules set by the company managing and on-campus accommodation usually follow the university rules and regulations.
 Generally, PBSAs are known to have more freedom than on-campus accommodation.
 Most campuses have policies that dictate behaviour in on-campus housing.
 Most schools regulate things like visitors and furnishings.
 Also, university rules vary from one to another and can be more conservative at private or religious universities.

 Generally, many people seem to believe that off-campus accommodation is more expensive than on-campus; however, PBSA rates differ according to the facilities provided and there are both expensive and affordable options.
 Moreover, many on-campus accommodation only accept semester payments while some PBSAs allow monthly payments.